V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

 public class Generation3List extends Generation2List {
 }
 ```

 #### Rules of Declaring Annotation

 - We use the @interface annotation (all lowercase) to declare an annotation.
 Like classes and interfaces, they are commonly defined in their own file as a top‐level type, although `they can be defined inside a class declaration like an inner class`.
 - The body of the previous annotation definition contains annotation type element declarations, which look a lot like methods.
 Note that they can define optional default values. **elements without default are required** when using this annotations.
 - Annotation names are case sensitive.some annotations, like @Food, can be applied more than once.
 - As with other declarations in Java, spaces and tabs between elements are ignored.
-  -  To make the information in @ClassPreamble appear in Javadoc-generated documentation, in the Definition mention` @Documented`.
+- To make the information in @ClassPreamble appear in Javadoc-generated documentation, in the Definition mention`@Documented`.

-#### Rules of Declaring elements with in annotations.
+#### Rules of Declaring elements with in annotations

 - public String title() default null; - fails. **The default value of an element must be a non-null constant expression**.

-  *  It must be a `primitive type, a String, a Class, an enum, another annotation, or an array of any of these types`.
+- It must be a `primitive type, a String, a Class, an enum, another annotation, or an array of any of these types`.

    ```java
       @interface MyAnnotation {